iReepr/Short-Video-Recommender-System/README.md

 #### Training and Evaluation

 I trained the model using the train and validation dataframe, employing early stopping to prevent overfitting.
-To evaluate the model’s performance, I implemented and used several metrics including NDCG@k, MAE, RMSE, [Serendipity](images/serendipity.png), and Popularity
+To evaluate the model’s performance, I implemented and used several metrics including NDCG@k, MAE, RMSE, [Serendipity](images/serendipity.png), Popularity, and [Spearman correlation](https://en.wikipedia.org/wiki/Spearman's_rank_correlation_coefficient).
+For the baseline model, which outputs constant predictions for every video, the Spearman correlation is not defined.
+In this case, I assume a value of 0, representing the model’s complete inability to sort items by relevance.

 #### Hyperparameter Tuning